 The College of Policing (CoP), as the Professional, Statutory and Regulatory Body (PSRB) for the police service, has worked with all key stakeholder groups including staff associations, police force representatives, as well as higher education partners, to develop the Policing Education Qualifications Framework (PEQF).

-The entry routes into the policing profession at the rank of police constable, and the associated awards for validation, are:
+Entry routes into the policing profession at the rank of police constable (and associated awards for validation) are:

 Police Constable Degree Apprenticeship (PCDA)

 The Police Constable Degree Apprenticeship (PCDA) route into policing enables entrants to receive practical on-the-job learning alongside academic theory and knowledge while earning a wage.
 The award associated with the PCDA is the BSc (Hons) Professional Policing Practice (PPP).
 Entrants will be aged between 18 and 55.
 Entrants recruited onto the programme will be police officers from their first day on the job.
 The PCDA will typically take three years to complete.

 Recruits into the Police Force who already hold a degree can complete the Graduate Diploma in Professional Policing Practice.